 - Your doctor will use ultrasound as a guide for your procedure.
-Ultrasound uses sound waves to show images of inside your body. - The ultrasound will show your doctor where the fluid is. - Your doctor will clean the area and put a numbing medicine into the skin. - Your doctor will guide a needle to remove fluid from your abdomen. - If there is a large amount of fluid, a small tube may be put in your abdomen to remove the fluid. - You may feel pressure. - If a large amount of fluid is removed, you may need to have an IV tube.
-This tube would deliver albumin (substance containing protein) into your vein.
+Ultrasound uses sound waves to show images of inside your body. - The ultrasound will show your doctor where the fluid is. - Your doctor will clean the area and put a numbing medicine into the skin. - Your doctor will put a small tube into your chest.
+The tube will be guided to the area of fluid. - The fluid will be removed into a bottle.